 Step 1: Discover if you're MIPS-eligible

-Since 2019, the pool of eligible clinicians has expanded to include some of the previously excluded professions, including Physical / Occupational Therapists, Speech-Language Pathologists, Audiologists, Clinical Psychologists and Dietitians/Nutritional Professionals in MIPS reporting for the first time.
-Read more about eligibility
+Since 2019, the pool of eligible clinicians has expanded to include some of the previously excluded professions, including Physical / Occupational Therapists, Speech-Language Pathologists, Audiologists, Clinical Psychologists and Dietitians/Nutritional Professionals in MIPS reporting .
+Read More About Eligibility

 In addition, clinicians participating in an APM that do not meet certain thresholds still need to participate in MIPS.
 Eligible clinicians under an APM entity that is both an Advanced and MIPS APM that are not QPs or Partial Qualifying APM Participants (Partial QPs), are scored under the APM Scoring Standard and do not need to participate in MIPS.
 However, note that the thresholds change each year and clinicians should check their status to ensure proper participation.

-Eligible clinicians, groups and APM entities have been able to elect to opt-in to MIPS if they exceed one or two, but not all elements of the low-volume threshold.
-That means that for the first time, these previously ineligible clinicians have the opportunity to participate in the QPP and earn a payment adjustment.
+Eligible clinicians, groups, and APM entities are also able to elect to opt-in to MIPS if they exceed one or two, but not all elements of the low-volume threshold.
+That means that these previously ineligible clinicians have the opportunity to participate in the QPP and earn a payment adjustment.

 Step 2: Learn why reporting MIPS matters